 Advanced Scheduling - From Project Start Date

 Users can choose to start the next project X weeks, months, or years after the start date of the current project.
-This is easy for buildings that want to test every 1, 3, 6, 12 months.
-Note: There is logic validation here that will prevent you from scheduling the next recurrence before the current project ends.
+This is easy for buildings that want to test every 1, 3, 6, or 12 months.
+Note: There is a logic validation here that will prevent you from scheduling the next recurrence before the current project ends.

 Ends